opendatahub-io/opendatahub.io/_posts/2019-04-29-project-road-map-for-2019.md

 ![alt text](../../assets/img/posts/2019-04-29-project-road-map-for-2019/roadmap_2019.png "Open Data Hub Road Map - 2019")

 The Open Data Hub community has some exciting new features planned for 2019.
 Driven by the release of OpenShift 4, we have officially moved to operators.
 This will make deployment and management of the services easier for administrators.
-Other key highlights on the road map for this year include added support for monitoring services with Prometheus and Grafana, as well as improved machine learning model lifecycle management with tools such as MLFlow and Seldon-core.
+Other key highlights on the road map for this year include added support for monitoring services with Prometheus and Grafana, as well as improved machine learning model lifecycle management with tools such as mlflow and Seldon-core.

 February 2019
 ------